 - Put your most recent job first

-- Talk in more detail about relevant/recent jobs
+- Talk in more detail about relevant or recent jobs

 - Discuss your prior work responsibilities and achievements in a few sentences